-While the US Air Force was quick to throw the Dragonfly away after Vietnam, Latin American countries have made strenuous efforts to keep their fleets in service.
-Nevertheless, the Vietnam-era jets were not cost-effective to modernize, and are simply running out of parts and safe flying hours.
+While the US Air Force was quick to throw their Dragonfly fleet away after Vietnam, Latin American countries have made strenuous efforts to keep their fleets in service.
+Unfortunately, the Vietnam-era jets aren’t cost-effective to modernize, and are simply running out of parts and safe flying hours.

 Oct 29/10:The last of the Dominican Republic’s 8 Super Tucanos are accepted into inventory.
 The Dominican Republic air force notes that 10 pilots and 21 copilots already have been trained to operate the turboprop, with another 8 pilots in training as of October 2010.
-Aviation Week/a>.
+Aviation Week.

 Jan 5/10: The first 2 Super Tucanos were delivered to the Dominican Republic in late December, 2009.

 Jan 9/09: Embraer. confirms the sale of 8 Super Tucano aircraft to the Dominican Republic, which shares an island in the Caribbean with Haiti.
 Embraer adds that the aircraft will be used for “internal security and border patrol missions, within an operations theater focusing on fighting the drug traffic.”

 The Fuerza Aerea Dominicana stopped flying its A-37s in 2001, and the Super Tucanos will restock its combat squadron at San Isidro.
 The contract was finalized at the end of 2008, and subsequent reports place it at $92 million.

 Mexican freelance journalist Inigo Guevara is a member of the SIPRI Network, and has just finished a book covering Latin American fighters.
 He informs DID that the figure mentioned in the Dominican Republic’s press is US$ 93 million, financed by a a loan from Brazil’s National development bank that required 18 months of Congressional debate to approve.